No booking fees on the app

 York to Edinburgh (Waverley) train timetable

-From York to Edinburgh (Waverley), take the fastest train in 2h 17m, typically 2h 27m.
-Daily, 47 trains depart from York, with the first at 00:16 and the last at 23:52.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from York to Edinburgh (Waverley) on the fastest train in 2h 17m, usually 2h 26m.
+Each day, 38 trains leave from York, starting at 09:05 and ending at 23:21.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 York to Edinburgh (Waverley) train tickets and times